microsoft/win-student-devs/docs/30DaysOfPWA/platforms-practices/README.md

 * How can we use them to build maintainable and scalable PWAs?

 ### 4.6 | &nbsp; [Best Practices for PWA Authentication](06.md)
-* Modular, standalone code with Web Components
+* When should your PWA use authentication?
-* Options for developing web components
+* Considerations for implementing authentication for your PWA
-* Building your first web component
+* Adding authentication to your app

 ### 4.7 | &nbsp; [Best Practices for PWA UI/UX](07.md)
 * Responsiveness across all platforms